Kicking Bird: Mysterious death and family

 On May 3, 1875, while at Fort Sill, Kicking Bird died suddenly after drinking a cup of coffee.
-Around 40 years old, Kicking Bird received a Christian burial at Fort Sill, where his unmarked grave remains.
+Around 40 years old, Kicking Bird received a Christian burial at Fort Sill.
 He is buried alongside many notable Kiowa and Comanche leaders: Satank, Satanta, Stumbling Bear, Big Bow, Hunting Horse, and Quanah Parker.
 Numerous accounts of Kicking Bird's death have surfaced but none have proven conclusive.

 The most popular story maintains that Kicking Bird was poisoned by a vindictive tribesman.
 It was widely assumed that, with his death occurring relatively soon after the departure of the Fort Marion prisoners, an angry Kiowa or a white who stood to gain from the chief's death slipped poison into his coffee.
 One account holds that Kicking Bird may have been poisoned by one of his wives for having delivered her brother to Fort Marion.

 Another story maintains that the medicine man Maman-ti placed a hex of death on Kicking Bird for his role in naming prisoners to be sent to Fort Marion, himself included.
 Most contemporary Kiowas accepted this legend, though it too proves inconclusive.
 Had Maman-ti's hex of death been successful, he would have perished three days after Kicking Bird.
 Instead, his death came on July 29, 1875 (three months after Kicking Bird's), and may have been the result of the close confinement within the walls of the old Spanish Fort.

 Still another account of Kicking Bird's death maintains that something may have been wrong with his heart that caused his death.
 Agent Haworth noted that the night before his death, Kicking Bird had been up late and told someone that "his heart felt just like someone had hold of it pulling it out."
 The next morning, as was custom for almost all diseases, Kicking Bird went to the creek and came back after he felt better.
 Shortly after coming out of the water and having a cup of coffee, Kicking Bird died.
 This version fits descriptions in modern medical science of someone having a heart attack, but is not conclusive.

 Kicking Bird had a daughter, Topen, as well as five other children, with his first wife, who died in 1872.
 After he remarried in 1874, he had a son Little John, who was ten months old when Kicking Bird died.

 His known brothers were Pai-Talyi' (Son-of-the-Sun, or Sun Boy), Ze'bile (Big Arrow), and Coquit.
 His father was Andrew Stumbling Bear.